jay20162016/Battlecode2021/README.md

 **Enlightenment Centers**: Buildings that can bid for votes and create units, at least 2 for each game and may increasing with map size.
 Initial enlightenment centers have 150 influence and others have a random amount of influence between 50 and 500.
 Each center will gain celi(0.2\*sqrt(t)) each round, while celi means round up and t represents round number.

 - **Conclusion**: Occupying as much centers as we can!!
 Enlightenment center is the only way we can gain influence from!

+## Actions

+For each units, **actions** includes movement and their abilities.
+Each action except passive abilities incurs a **cooldown penalty**, and robots can only perform actions when their **cooldown** is less than 1.

+After performing an action, the robot's cooldown will increase by `base cooldown value` divide by `passability of current map square`.
+Different kinds of robot have different base cooldown value, and each tile has a passability which is a real number between 0.1 and 1.0.